This vignette is based upon LearnPCA version 0.3.4.

 The Eigen Decomposition

 The eigen decomposition is another way to decompose a data matrix.
-This decomposition breaks the data matrix \(\mathbf{X}\) into two matrices.13 Again, let’s assume \(\mathbf{X}\) has been centered.
+This decomposition breaks the data matrix \(\mathbf{X}\) into two matrices.13 Again, let’s assume \(\mathbf{X}\) has samples in rows, variables in columns, and has been centered.

 \[\begin{equation} \tag{13} \mathbf{X}_{(n \ \times \ n)} = \mathbf{Q}_{(n \ \times \ n)}\mathbf{\Lambda}_{(n \ \times \ n)}\mathbf{Q}_{(n \ \times \ n)}^{T} \end{equation}\]